 We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the audit of the Consolidated and Separate Financial Statements section of our report.
-We are independent of the FirstRand Namibia group in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) and other independence requirements applicable to performing audits of financial statements in Namibia.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated and Separate Financial Statements section of our report We are independent of the First National Bank Namibia group in accordance with the International Ethics Standards Board for Accountants (including International Independence Standards) and other independence requirements applicable to performing audits of financial statements in Namibia.